stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * Can you authenticate with Active Directory?
     * Yes, using SAML
 * Which is done first, SAML to authenticate against Active Directory or Active Directory then SAML credentials?
-    * We always authenicate with Active Directory first then receive the SAML
+    * We always authenticate with Active Directory first then receive the SAML

 ### What is a Workspace?
 * A Workspace is a cloud-based replacement for a traditional desktop.